skx/lighthouse-of-doom/README.md

 ## Implementation

 My goal behind this game is to write something simple, which can then be ported to run upon a CP/M system.
+That mostly means that we should store as much logic as possible in a series of lookup-tables, or array of items - rather than writing complex logic within our handlers.

 The implementation will mostly be concerned with a series of data-structures, which are essentially arrays of objects.